See the difference: CGTN offers a credible alternative to biased Western media

 In a meeting with the CIPCC journalists, CGTN’s deputy editor-in-chief highlighted the news network’s global influence.

 “CGTN is the flagship international broadcast of China.
-We now have 24/7 broadcasts through six TV channels, 148 radio frequencies, one international video news agency, and a new media cluster, which includes official websites, mobile apps and over 700 overseas social media accounts.
-These are in 82 different languages,” Cao Ri said.
+We now have 24/7 broadcasts through six TV channels, radio frequencies, one international video news agency, and a new media cluster, which includes official websites and mobile apps,” Cao Ri said.

 He added that the Beijing-based CGTN has three production centers in Nairobi, London and Washington along with 24 overseas production units.
-“We have an international production team of professionals from more than 70 countries and regions.
-CGTN's TV services reach over 700 million global users, with new media platforms having over 600 million followers, 90 percent of whom are overseas.”
+“We have an international production team of professionals from more than 70 countries and regions.”

-The deputy editor-in-chief of the Chinese news outlet also threw a spotlight on its global reach.

-“CGTN has achieved a daily global readership of over 178 million.
-Its reporting network covers 180 countries and regions.
-In comparison, I think we are roughly equal to that of CNN and the BBC, if not more than that,” he said.

 CGTN commenced operations on December 31, 2016.
 It creates content for television, radio, and digital platforms in five languages: English, Spanish, French, Arabic, and Russian.
 The organization’s objective is to deliver precise and timely news coverage to global audiences, along with comprehensive audiovisual services, thereby fostering communication and understanding between China and the international community, as well as enhancing cultural exchanges and mutual trust with other nations.
 Committed to the principles of objectivity, rationality, and balanced reporting, CGTN strives to fulfill its mission of "See the difference" by offering information from a variety of viewpoints.